tushar-sharma/tushar-sharma.github.io/_posts/2015-03-08-shooting-messenger.md

 </p>

 <p>
 Kudos to the government for silencing the interviewer.
-We don’t want another ‘Slumdog millionaire’ to remind us of our filth in society.
+We don’t want another ‘Slumdog millionaire’ to remind us of the filth in our society.
 We are a competing global power.
 We just launched a satellite to Mars for God’s sake.
 Such western propaganda will not work.
 How dare a western correspondent air something demeaning to our country?
 Shouldn’t she need to visit Taj Majal and experience incredible India?
 </p>

 <p>Pity the nation who champions to be the largest democracy in the world.
 Pity the nation who needs to silence the dissenting voice.
-Pity the nation who could be easily ruffled by an uncomfortable truth.
+Pity the nation who could easily be ruffled by an uncomfortable truth.
 Pity the nation where discomforting voices feel threatened.
 I feel pity and sad.
 </p>

 <p>There’s no rocket science to understand why we need to watch the documentary.
 The blatant lack of remorse and callousness from the rapist as well as defence lawyers reflect something is wrong with our society.